BowenWang29/kafka-env-cluster/README.md

 # kafka-env-cluster

 This repo helps you set up a kafka cluster with zookeeper and kafka based on docker images from confluent.
-Modify the corresponding docker-compose.yaml and .env to spawn nodes with different roles.
+Modify the corresponding **docker-compose.yaml** and **.env** to initialze nodes with different roles.

 ## Quick start:
 ```